hashicorp/consul/website/source/docs/agent/checks.html.md

   TLS certificate is expected.
 Certificate verification can be turned off by setting the `tls_skip_verify` field to `true` in the check definition.

-* <a name="alias"></a>Alias - These checks alias the health state another Consul node or service.
+* <a name="alias"></a>Alias - These checks alias the health state of another registered node or service.
 The state of the check will be updated asynchronously, but is nearly instant.
 For aliased services on the same agent, the local state is monitored and no additional network resources are consumed.
 For other services and nodes, the check maintains a blocking query over the agent's connection with a current server and allows stale requests.
-If there are any errors in watching the aliased node or service, the check will be unhealthy.
-For the blocking query, the check will use the ACL token set on the service definition, otherwise falling back to the default ACL token set with the agent (`acl_token`).
+If there are any errors in watching the aliased node or service, the check state will be critical.
+For the blocking query, the check will use the ACL token set on the service or check definition or otherwise will fall back to the default ACL token set with the agent (`acl_token`).

 ## Check Definition